Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/user-admin.md

 {
   "rootRoles": [
     {
-      "description": "Users with the global admin role have superuser access to Unleash and can perform any operation within the unleash platform.", "id": 1,
+      "description": "Users with the root admin role have superuser access to Unleash and can perform any operation within the unleash platform.", "id": 1,
       "name": "Admin",
       "project": null,
       "type": "root"
     },
     {
-      "description": "Users with this role have access most features in Unleash, but can not manage users and roles in the global scope.
-If a user with a global regular role creates a project, they will become a project admin and receive superuser rights within the context of that project.", "id": 2,
+      "description": "Users with this role have access most features in Unleash, but can not manage users and roles in the root scope.
+If a user with a regular root role creates a project, they will become a project admin and receive superuser rights within the context of that project.", "id": 2,
       "name": "Editor",
       "project": null,